-Bit by bit, physical office spaces from law firms and accounting offices to IT startups and corporate offices are cracking open their doors.
-In fact, America is 51% open, with New Orleans on the high end and San Francisco still largely closed, as of mid-July.
+Bit by bit, commercial office spaces from law firms and accounting offices to IT startups and corporate offices are cracking open their doors.
+In fact, America is 58% reopened, as of March 2021.
 Some staff are invigorated to escape their cloistered home life and return to a traditional office space.
 Many others are tentative or timorous.
 A few are terrified.

 To ease staff fears, employers are reengineering their offices, creating one-way corridors and stairwells, limiting elevator capacity, enforcing social distancing, testing for fevers, and relentlessly cleaning and sanitizing.
 They are also propping open or removing doors, and evaluating and installing touchless security so staff can avoid contact with keycards, readers, door handles, and other surfaces.
-They are also exploring touchless electronic access control at unprecedented levels.
+They are also exploring commercial access control systems with health-conscious and touchless functions at unprecedented levels.

 How Can Building Owners and Property Managers Prepare for COVID-19?

 Building owners and property managers need to be prepared and informed about how to implement tenant safety during COVID-19 and beyond.
 Waiting until there is an outbreak is too late.
 BOMA International’s comprehensive guidance “Getting Back to Work: Preparing Buildings for Re-Entry Amid COVID-19” details how to plan and prepare to keep commercial building personnel, tenants, and employers healthy and safe.
 Along with implementing social distancing, cleaning processes, and clear communication, building owners and managers should be aware of critical legal considerations that include liability, responsibilities, contracts, leases, and staff.